-The steel product demand for each region is assumed using results for 2022 announced by the World Steel Association as of April 2023.
+The steel product demand for each region is assumed using results for 2022 announced by the World Steel

+Association as or improved.

 As for indirect equity through subsidiaries, their investment ratios stated here do not take into account the parent company's investment ratio of these subsidiaries unless otherwise stated.